fluxcd/flux2/docs/guides/mozilla-sops.md

 * source-controller pulls the changes from Git
 * kustomize-controller loads the GPG keys from the `sops-pgp` secret
-* kustomize-controller decrypts the Kubernetes secrets with sops and applies them on the cluster
+* kustomize-controller decrypts the Kubernetes secrets with SOPS and applies them on the cluster
 * kubelet creates the pods and mounts the secret as a volume or env variable inside the app container